awsdocs/amazon-s3-userguide/doc_source/cloudwatch-monitoring-accessing.md

 1. \(Optional\) To filter by the **StorageType** dimension, enter the name of the storage class in the search box\.

-**To view a list of valid metrics stored for your AWS account using the AWS CLI**
+**To view a list of valid metrics stored for your AWS account by using the AWS CLI**
 + At a command prompt, use the following command\.

   ```